He Who Fights With Monsters

 Access the discord here.

-Book I now available on Kindle, Kindle Unlimited, Audible and in paperback here.
+Latest chapters appear here.
+Books 1 & 2 now available on Kindle, Kindle Unlimited, Audible and as paperback here.

 Jason wakes up in a mysterious world of magic and monsters.
 He’ll face off against cannibals, cultists, wizards, monsters, and that’s just the first day.
 He’s going to need courage, he’s going to need wit and he’s going to need some magic powers of his own.
 But first, he’s going to need pants.

 Follow Jason as he makes a place for himself in a world that is strange, yet sometimes strangely familiar.
 He’ll meet crime lords and aristocrats, gods and monsters on his path from would-be victim to heroic adventurer.
 At least, he tries to be heroic.
 It’s hard to be good when all your powers are evil.

 Release schedule is 5 chapters per week, Monday-Friday USA time.